Mallott-Lab/Mallott-Lab.github.io/research.md

 Hybridization and the gut microbiome.
 </summary>
 <br>
 Natural hybrid zones offer a unique opportunity to disentangle the relative contributions of host genetics and environment to the gut microbiome.
-We are currently studying the gut microbiomes of hybridizing populations of tufted gray langurs (*Semnopithecus priam*) and purple-faced langurs (*Semnopithecus vetulus*) in Sri Lanka as part of the [Kaludiyapokuna Primate Conservation and Research Center](https://kpcrc.org/).
+We are currently studying the gut microbiomes of hybridizing populations of tufted gray langurs and purple-faced langurs in Sri Lanka as part of the [Kaludiyapokuna Primate Conservation and Research Center](https://kpcrc.org/).
 </details>

 ### How has the metabolic function of the gut microbiome changed across primate evolution?